Galamrani/TicTacToe/README.md

 ## About the game
 The game is played on a 3 × 3 grid.
-  The AI player will play the first turn.
+  Players take turns placing a mark in one of the cells of the grid.
-    The players take turns placing a mark in one of the available cells of the grid, until the grid is full and there is no winner or one of the players position their marks so that they make a continuous line of three cells vertically, horizontally, or diagonally.
+    The goal of the game is for players to position their marks so that they make a continuous line of three cells vertically, horizontally, or diagonally.

 ## MiniMax algorithm
 The MiniMax algorithm used in decision making, game theory and artificial intelligence (AI).